 TT: That’s our mission in a nutshell.
 It’s the essence of the V2 you asked me about.
 Our Cloud Platform empowers things to fix any problem they encounter.
 Everywhere they go.
-We are creating tools – we call them “playbooks” – that let any product with a Wiliot IoT Pixel cure itself by providing the data signals that IoT stakeholders need.
+We are creating tools – we call them “playbooks” – that let any product with a Wiliot IoT Pixels cure itself by providing the data signals that IoT stakeholders need.
 Counting failures is itself a failure!

 SS: So every product becomes a sensing device?

 TT: Exactly.
 Because our tags are getting smarter and wiser and more contextually aware all the time.
 That’s why we design and manufacture our own chips.
 It’s the only way.
 Even things we cannot predict today will be “sensible” on our Universal Automation Platform tomorrow (It’s in Alpha today).